jwmullally/iscsi-target-ramdisk/README.md

 * Connect your two computers via Ethernet.
 This can be either a direct connection or through an Ethernet switch already providing DHCP.

-* On the computer where this is installed (target), power on and select `OpenWrt iSCSI Target` from the boot menu.
+* On the computer where this is installed (target), power on and select `iSCSI Target Ramdisk` from the boot menu.

 * Power on the other computer (initiator), select the BIOS's built-in PXE boot.